Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • Headache that cannot be controlled with medication;

-• The appearance in the ears of a non-existent squeak or noise;
+• The appearance of a non-existent squeak or noise in the ears;

-• Change of consciousness, its loss or the appearance of uncontrolled actions;
+• Changes in consciousness, its loss or the appearance of uncontrolled actions;

-• Sensation of pulsation or pressure inside the head;
+• Sensation of pulsation or squeezing inside the head;

-• Constant nausea and manifestations of vomiting, which do not even bring temporary relief and are not stopped by medications;
+• Constant nausea and vomiting, which do not provide even temporary relief and cannot be controlled with medications;

 • Loss of skin sensitivity;

 Important!
 The manifestation of one or more signs does not mean that there is a tumor.
 The signs that appear can indicate the location of the formation, because any part of the brain is responsible for local skills or parts of the body.
-The symptoms manifest themselves in accordance with which part of the brain the tumor presses on.
+Symptoms appear depending on which part of the brain the tumor is pressing on.

-If the formation is located in the region of the zone responsible for motor functions, then problems may begin with movements, coordination may be impaired, or gait may change.
+If the formation is located in the area responsible for motor functions, then problems may begin with movements, coordination may be impaired or gait may change.
 The area responsible for the swallowing function will provoke a violation of this ability, and the presence of a cyst in the area cerebellum provoke visual impairment, balance or speech disorders, change handwriting or habitual gestures.

 Varieties

-For the reasons for the occurrence of a brain cyst, it happens - primary and secondary:
+According to the reasons for the occurrence of a brain cyst, there are primary and secondary:

 Primary (congenital)

-There are many reasons for the disease.
+There are many reasons that provoke the disease.
 It is formed in the fetus even before birth as a result of: - the mother taking medications, toxic substances, or receiving radiation.
-A congenital cyst can form as a result of any negative effect on the mother's body during pregnancy.
+A congenital cyst can form as a result of any negative effect on the mother’s body during pregnancy.

-• Antibacterial therapy of a pregnant woman can lead to the appearance of education in the fetus;
+• Antibacterial therapy for a pregnant woman can lead to formation in the fetus;

-• Anomalies of development can also be with nicotine addiction in the mother;
+• Developmental anomalies can also occur with nicotine addiction in the mother;

-• And Rh-conflict with the mother are also the causes of the development of the disease.
+• And Rh conflict with the mother is also the cause of the development of the disease.

 Secondary (purchased)

 Appears as a result of illness or injury.
-And it can also be a complication after surgery.
-An acquired brain cyst may appear in a newborn due to an error in childbirth and a traumatic brain injury, birth injury or asphyxia.
+It can also be a complication after surgery.
+An acquired brain cyst can appear in a newborn due to an error in childbirth and a traumatic brain injury, birth injury or asphyxia.
 In any age category, a benign tumor can appear if a person has had an inflammatory disease - meningitis, encephalitis, brain abscess or arachnoiditis.
-Acute circulatory disorders are the cause for post-stroke or post-ischemic tumor.
+Acute circulatory disorders are the cause of post-stroke or post-ischemic tumors.

 Attention!
-If the tumor does not change its size for a long time, does not manifest itself in any way and does not interfere with the normal functioning of the human body, it is not removed, the patient is limited only to observation.
-Any enlargement of the tumor, especially a sharp one, causes serious concern and often requires urgent medical intervention.
+If the tumor does not change its size over time, does not manifest itself in any way and does not interfere with the normal functioning of the human body, it is not removed, and the patient is limited to observation only.
+Any increase in the tumor, especially a sudden one, causes serious concern and often requires urgent medical intervention.

-• - which is formed in the cavity between the shells that protect the brain from external factors.
-In most cases, the disease proceeds without symptoms until it grows to a critical size.
+• - which forms in the cavity between the membranes that protect the brain from external factors.
+In most cases, the disease occurs without symptoms until it grows to a critical size.

-• - intracerebral developing inside the tissues of the brain.
-A cyst appears at the site of the death of brain cells.
-Colloidal - is formed in the 3rd cerebral ventricle, is not considered a cancer, but can progress and grow.
+• - intracerebral, developing inside the brain tissue.
+A cyst appears at the site of death of brain cells.
+Colloidal - formed in the 3rd cerebral ventricle, is not considered a cancerous disease, but can progress and grow.
 The main danger of having such a tumor in the head is that a growing cyst can block access to the cerebrospinal fluid pathways and provoke hydrocephalic syndrome.

 • - a tumor that forms between the hemispheres in the cavity of their connection.
-This disease usually appears in cases where there is a blockage of the duct through which melatonin must leave.
-Such an intracerebral cyst disrupts the endocrine system of the body.
-At the first stage of this disease, medical methods of treating cysts are used.
+This disease usually appears in cases where there is a blockage of the duct through which melatonin should leave.
+Such an intracerebral cyst disrupts the functioning of the body’s endocrine system.
+At the first stage of this disease, medicinal methods are used to treat the cyst.

-• An intrasellar cyst in rare cases degenerates into a malignant tumor or causes a patient to become disabled.
-Therefore, it must be monitored with special attention.
-If there are changes in the condition, then you need to contact a therapist.
-He will tell you which doctor to go to for an updated diagnosis, where to carry out diagnostics and what tests are best to start with.
-If a diagnosis is made, then the behavior of the cyst is observed for some time.
-At this time, a diet and preventive measures are observed - you can not perform complex or hard physical work, be in stressful situations or engage in any sports.
+• In rare cases, an intrasellar cyst degenerates into a malignant tumor or causes disability in the patient.
+Therefore, you need to monitor her with special attention.
+If there are changes in her condition, you need to consult a therapist.
+He will tell you which doctor to go to next for a more precise diagnosis, where to carry out the diagnosis and what tests are best to start with.
+If a diagnosis is made, the behavior of the cyst is observed for some time.
+During this time, diet and preventive measures are observed - you cannot perform complex or hard physical work, be in stressful situations or engage in any sports.

-The best way out is to resort to observation and, if necessary, surgical intervention.
-In the vast majority of cases, the operation performed does not have any negative consequences, and on the fourth day after the operation, the patient can go home.
+The best solution is to resort to observation and, if necessary, surgery.
+In the vast majority of cases, the operation does not have any negative consequences and the patient can go home on the fourth day after the operation.
 Timely and modern treatment of such diseases prevents their recurrence.

-In cases where the cyst interferes with normal life, increases in size or causes uncontrolled conditions of the body, it is prescribed removal operation:
+In cases where the cyst interferes with normal life, increases in size or causes uncontrollable conditions in the body, it is prescribed removal surgery:

 • Endoscopy.
-It is not carried out for all types of cysts, with the help of a puncture, the formation is removed, injuries are usually small.
+It is not carried out for all types of cysts; a puncture is used to remove the formation, and the trauma is usually minor.

-• Brain shunting.
-It is carried out with the help of a drainage tube, with its help the liquid or cerebrospinal fluid is removed from the cyst, and it gradually overgrows.
+• Brain shunt.
+It is carried out using a drainage tube, with its help the fluid or cerebrospinal fluid is removed from the cyst, and the cyst itself gradually heals.

 • Trepanation.
 The most effective operation, which allows you to completely remove the formation, threatens with brain injury.
 Epidural anesthesia is performed.